hibare/go-docker-healthcheck/README.md

 ```

-Add heathcheck command to docker.
+Add healthcheck command to docker.
 Replace the URL in healthcheck with actual application healthcheck URL.

 ```